Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - `nmap  -sS -A 192.168.1.110`

+- Finding directories link to the website.
+You can use `gobuster` - more convenient; or `dirbuster`, dirbuster is more detailed if you really want to look for all the files on the network specifically

+- To install gobuster run `apt-get install gobuster` as shown below

+- `gobuster -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium dir -e -u http://192.168.1.110 -x .php,txt,html`

+-

 - Using `wpscan` can help provide information regarding potential users and vulnerabiliteis in wordpress

 - `wpscan --url http://192.168.1.110/wordpress -eu` This will reveal the users